AmbiqAI/neuralSPOT/docs/Deploying-EI-Models-using-neuralSPOT Nests.md

 Fortunately, neuralSPOT has implementations for all of these, so the porting effort is a simple matter - the implemented ported code is [here](https://github.com/AmbiqAI/neuralSPOT/tree/main/projects/edgeimpulse/src/ambiq) (and mirrored in the [examples repo](https://github.com/AmbiqAI/edgeimpulse-examples/tree/main/src))

-> **NOTE** Embedded applications are often allergic to dynamic memory allocation because they may introduce non-deterministic delays that conflict with real-time behavior.
-NeuralSPOT's core functionality avoids dynamic memory allocation, but it does provide an implementation based on FreeRTOS's heap4 implementation, which is a good compromise between functionality and real-time behavior.
+> **NOTE** Embedded applications are often allergic to dynamic memory allocation because they may introduce non-deterministic delays that conflict with real-time behavior. neuralSPOT's core functionality avoids dynamic memory allocation, but it does provide an implementation based on FreeRTOS's heap4 implementation, which is a good compromise between functionality and real-time behavior.

 ### Compiling and Resolving Conflicts